pyg-team/pytorch_geometric/docs/source/notes/remote.rst

 - The **data loader** (precisely, each worker) leverages a **graph sampler** to make a sampling request to the **graph store**.
 - Upon receipt of a response, the data loader subsequently queries the **feature store** for features associated with the nodes and edges of the sampled subgraphs.
-- The data loader subsequently constructs a final minibatch from graph structure and feature information to send to the accelerator for forward/backward.
+- The data loader subsequently constructs a final mini-batch from graph structure and feature information to send to the accelerator for forward/backward passes.
 - Repeat until convergence.

 All of the outlined classes speak through common interfaces, making them extensible, generalizable, and easy to integrate with the PyG you use today: